Goslar (ship): Salvage attempts

-Over the next few years, salvage companies based in Jamaica, Panama, the USA, Curaçao and the Netherlands took an interest, but did not try to raise the wreck.
+Over the next few years, salvage companies based in Jamaica, Panama, the US, Curaçao and the Netherlands took an interest, but did not try to raise the wreck.
 By 1948, salvage experts considered that raising and restoring the wreck was uneconomic, and the only option was to scrap her.
-However, the cost of scrapping was estimated at 500,000 guilders, and the question of whether the Dutch government or the colonial government in Surinam would pay was unresolved.
+However, the cost of scrapping was estimated at 500,000 guilders, and the question of whether the Dutch government or the colonial government in Suriname would pay was unresolved.
 From then until the 1960s, Dutch and Surinamese contractors continued to show an interest from time to time, but none has either raised or demolished the wreck.

-In 2016 Sediba NV offered to salvage the ship free of charge in order to make a two hour documentary.
+In 2016 Sediba NV offered to salvage the ship free of charge in order to make a two-hour documentary.
 However, the proposal was not implemented.